-1 The Company further represented that "we maintain a contingency funding plan and perform 2 scenario-based stress-testing to ensure resilience in case of expected and unexpected future events."
-3 The 2022 Annual Report also stated that "Management believes that the sources of available liquidity are well-diversified and adequate to meet all reasonably foreseeable short-term and long-term 4 5 demands."
-In addition, First Republic represented that "[w]e utilize a variety of interest rate risk 6 management tools to evaluate our interest rate risk."
-Critically, however, the 2022 Annual Report 7 downplayed and concealed the likelihood and extent of the risks posed to the Company by potential 8 increases to interest rates and any related changes in deposit mix.
+77. In connection with First Republic's financial results, the 2022 Annual Report explained that "[t]he level of [NII] is primarily a function of the average balance of interest-earning assets, the average balance of interest-bearing liabilities and the spread between the yield on such assets and the cost of such liabilities."
+In the 2022 Annual Report, First Republic represented that "[w]e engage in various activities to manage our liquidity risk, including maintaining a diversified set of funding sources and holding sufficient liquid assets to meet our cash flow and funding needs."
+The Company further represented that "we maintain a contingency funding plan and perform scenario-based stress-testing to ensure resilience in case of expected and unexpected future events."
+The 2022 Annual Report also stated that "Management believes that the sources of available liquidity are well-diversified and adequate to meet all reasonably foreseeable short-term and long-term demands."
+In addition, First Republic represented that "[w]e utilize a variety of interest rate risk management tools to evaluate our interest rate risk."
+Critically, however, the 2022 Annual Report downplayed and concealed the likelihood and extent of the risks posed to the Company by potential increases to interest rates and any related changes in deposit mix.

-9 73.
-As required by SOX, Defendants Roffler and Holland certified that they had reviewed 10 the 2022 Annual Report and that it "does not contain any untrue statement of a material fact or omit 11 to state a material fact necessary to make the statements made, in light of the circumstances under 12 which such statements were made, not misleading with respect to the period covered by this report."
+78. As required by SOX, Defendants Roffler and Holland certified that they had reviewed the 2022 Annual Report and that it "does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report."

-74. The 2022 Annual Report included an audit report signed by the Company's auditor, KPMG, reflecting the results of its audit of First Republic's 2021 and 2022 financial statements.
+79. The 2022 Annual Report included an audit report signed by the Company's auditor, KPMG, reflecting the results of its audit of First Republic's 2021 and 2022 financial statements.
 KPMG certified that "the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Bank as of December 31, 2022 and 2021, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2022, in conformity with U.S. generally accepted accounting principles."